LesleyLai/blog/contents/blog/delve_into_cpp/en.md

 Some tweets you see can also make you upset.
 My suggestion is to try Twitter out at least, and you can quit if it doesn't work for you.

+If you are new to the C++ Twitterverse, [Shafik Yaghmour](https://twitter.com/shafikyaghmour) has a [list of C++ developers](https://twitter.com/i/lists/866902696053231616) and you can use it as a starting point to find people to follow.

 ### Misc resources

 Here are some misc resources that are also worth mentioning.